 Notice the first-order derivative term is missing from the differential equation.
 This omission is made without the loss of generality, as demonstrated in “z”(t) + p(t)z'(t) + q(t)z(t) = f(t) transformed“.

-Following the approach in “Applying the Finite Difference Method to Boundary-Value Problems 1“, we first divide the interval into sub-intervals, each of length by the grid points
+Following the approach in “Applying the Finite Difference Method to Boundary-Value Problems 1“, we first divide the interval into

 Next, the derivative is replaced by its finite difference approximation from “Deriving Finite Difference Approximations of the Derivatives“: